ocean-satellite-tools/hyperdawg/README.md

 # hyperdawg

-You can work with the notebooks (.ipynb) in the JupyterHub.
+You can work with the notebooks (.ipynb) in the NMFS JupyterHub.

 https://nmfs-openscapes.2i2c.cloud/ This one has a persistent user directory.
 [Request Access (NOAA only)](https://docs.google.com/forms/d/e/1FAIpQLSfa2V3xmZnLaQJULSamAEdkhqSMWKwYWU7il5QXrBWVKkYNFA/viewform).
 You will need a GitHub username.
 You will get an invite via email from 'nmfs-openscapes'.
 Accept that to get access to the hub.